Questions About COP29’s Promised Wealth-Transfer Plan

 Commentary

-Let’s take a closer look at the specifics of this wealth transfer scheme.
+Let’s take a closer look at the specifics of this wealth-transfer scheme.

 By the way, who exactly are these delegates who have promised to transfer hundreds of billions of dollars per year from more prosperous societies to less developed societies?
 Are they the elected legislative representatives of the taxpayers?
 No. Rather, they are executive appointees and bureaucrats.
 This unseemly enterprise is about as undemocratic as can be.

-The reports also state that representatives from many of the poorer countries are vigorously complaining that the handouts promised to them are insufficient and unfair.
-As Gomer Pyle would say, “Surprise, surprise, surprise!”
-This is how the game is played: Make the wealthier societies feel guilty for having had the bad manners to prosper.
-Thus, World Resources Institute president and CEO Ani Dasgupta declared (using the most pious platitudes) that the agreement to transfer $300 billion per year is “an important down payment toward a safer, more equitable future,” before adding that the poor countries on the receiving end of the wealth transfer are “rightfully disappointed that wealthier countries didn’t put more money on the table when billions of people’s lives are at stake.”
-What?
+Thus, Ani Dasgupta, World Resources Institute president and CEO, has declared (using the most pious platitudes) that the agreement to transfer $300 billion per year is “an important down payment toward a safer, more equitable future,” adding that the poor countries on the receiving end of the wealth transfer are “rightfully disappointed that wealthier countries didn’t put more money on the table when billions of people’s lives are at stake.”
 Billions of lives may be lost if the rich nations don’t cough up?
 Such hyperbole!

 Political leaders in poorer countries obviously love foreign aid gravy trains, but there are others who stand to skim some money from such gigantic wealth transfers.
 The COP29 agreement, understandably, did not provide a detailed explanation of what routes the proposed money transfers will take.
-Would the US Treasury and other national treasuries send money directly to the governments of the designated recipient countries?
-But who decides how much money should be sent to Country A, B, C, etc.?
-Or will the money go to the U.N., where unelected socialistic bureaucrats oversee the distribution of funds?
-If so, will some of the money end up in the bank accounts of the U.N. or some of its employees?
-Will anyone be monitoring how monies will be redistributed?
-What could possibly go wrong?
+Will the U.S. Treasury and other national treasuries send money directly to the governments of the designated recipient countries?
+But who will decide how much money should be sent to country A, B, C, etc.?

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.